Something is in the air pushes me to focus on DELIGHT this year.

 I hope you find delight this week.
 I know it made me feel better.

 Until we get our vaccination numbers up, don’t forget to stay safe.
-I get my first dose tomorrow.
-But, it’s not over yet.
+I’m registered with my county.
+I’m in line.
+Are you?
+CoCo got her first Pfizer jab on Saturday, not swelling, no side-effects, a little complaining.

 In the meantime, don’t forget to practice the four Ws: